AuroraLilly/lmg/guides/Heals.md

 As of time of writing as revealed in [this post](https://x.com/MarathonTheGame/status/2018766111404441735) healing now rather than acting instantly ticks up over time.
 This acts on both shields and health.

 ## Health Specific Items
 Health (or to differentiate "Grey Health") has three items that give the ability to heal the player.
-These are Minor Patch Kits (Prefix to patch kit unknown),  Patch Kits, and Advanced Patch Kits.
+These are Minor Patch Kits (Prefix to patch kit unknown),  Patch Kits, and Advanced Patch Kits. <br />
 ![grey-health-items.png](/assets/grey-health-items.png)

 ### Minor Patch Kits